Process and methods

 reducing diagnostic delay for tuberculosis (TB)

 A review question about the effectiveness of service delivery models is usually best answered by a pragmatic RCT, if it is feasible to do one.
 However, a wide variety of methodological approaches and study designs can be used, including non-randomised studies that report observational data (including routine healthcare and audit data), experimental and qualitative evidence.
 Other types of questions on service delivery are also likely to be answered using evidence from study types other than RCTs.
 For example, to determine whether an intervention will work for a particular subgroup or setting that does not have specific evidence from an RCT, we might want to know how the intervention works, which will require evidence of the relevant underlying mechanisms.

 Depending on the type of review questions, the PICO framework may be appropriate but other frameworks can be used.

-When a topic includes review questions on service delivery, approaches described in the chapter on incorporating economic evaluation and appendix A on service delivery – developing review questions, evidence reviews and synthesis may be used.
-Such methods should be agreed with NICE staff with responsibility for quality assurance and should be clearly documented in the guideline.
+When a topic includes review questions on service delivery, approaches described in the chapter on incorporating economic evaluation and the appendix on service delivery – developing review questions, evidence reviews and synthesis may be used.
+Such methods should be agreed with staff with responsibility for quality assurance and should be clearly documented in the guideline.

 What are the patterns of physical activity among children from different populations and of different ages in England?